Leon1km/Kaiming-Li.github.io/README.md

 The optimal environmental condition for AMDY2-9-2, an Fe-reducing bacterial strain.
 The mechanism of the biomineralization of ankerite induced by Fe-reducing bacteria.
 The effects of pH and temperature on the crystallization of calcium carbonate induced by Pseudomonas Putida. (`Sept.
 2015-Jan.
 2016`)

 ## `Research Interest`
-The interaction between tumors and their microenvironment and the role of cell-cell communication in tumorigenesis, development and metastasis of cancer.
+The molecular basis of noncoding RNA-DNA and noncoding RNA-protein interaction.
+How the interactions regulate biogenesis and processing of noncoding RNA. (noncoding RNA biology)

+The functions of noncoding RNAs including miRNA, lncRNA and siRNA in tumorigenesis, progression and metastasis.
 (Cancer biology)

-The functions of noncoding RNAs in crosskingdom regulation.
-(Epigenetics)

 ## `Activities`
 Officer, Member, Student’s Union of School of Life Sciences, Nanjing University, Sept.2015-Sept.2016.